How to Move to SAP S/4HANA

 - Standard integration has been delivered between S/4HANA and cloud solutions such as Ariba.

-- Industry solutions have become part of the standard core.
+- Many parts of the industry solutions have become part of the standard core.

 - Many SAP add-ons have become part of the standard core.